 - Marie Keating Foundation 2011 Annual Report

-- 113 teachers were trained in the Marie Keating Foundation Schools Cancer Awareness Progamme as part of the Social, Personal and Health Education (SPHE) In-Service Training Programme, in turn reaching over 8,000 secondary school students
+- Over 80 teachers were trained in the Marie Keating Foundation Schools Cancer Awareness Progamme as part of the Social, Personal and Health Education (SPHE) In-Service Training Programme, in turn reaching over 8,000 secondary school students

-- We implemented national cancer awareness campaigns on skin cancer, breast cancer, ovarian cancer, men’s cancers and healthy lifestyle choices to educate the general public on the signs, symptoms and prevention measures of these common cancers
+- We implemented national cancer awareness campaigns on skin cancer, breast cancer, cervical cancer, men’s cancers and healthy lifestyle choices to educate the general public on the signs, symptoms and prevention measures of these common cancers.